per2jensen/clonepulse/README.md

 ---

-## 🔐 Creating a Secure GitHub Token for ClonePulse
+## 🔐 Create GitHub Token for ClonePulse

 ClonePulse fetches traffic (clone) stats from the GitHub API.
 This requires a Personal Access Token (PAT) with read-only access to `Read access to administration and metadata`.
 Here's how to create one securely and use it with GitHub Actions.